interstateone/LLDBWrapper/README.md

 does not define specific value, and that means it must be treated as symbols rather than numbers to be reliable.
 I will change this later to use name-based mapping.

+-	This does not fully cover all API.
+Only covers what I need.
+	For example, this fully lacks asynchronous event notification part.
+Anyway such features can be added later if I feel need for it.